 - Not applying for too many cards and loans

-The median national house price in capital cities sits just under $600,000.
+The median national house price in capital cities sits at just over $675,000.
 But did you know this median value decreases significantly when you look beyond the capital cities to regional areas or even just beyond the city boundaries?

 |Area||Annual change||Median value|

-According to property research hub Propertyology, these are the top 10 city council areas in Australia based on their median price growth:
+According to CoreLogic, these are the top 10 performing regional suburbs in Australia based on their 12 month change in property values.

 Of course, not everyone can just uproot their lives and move to a regional area, and some may just plain not want to leave the city.
 But this goes to show that there’s value to be found beyond the capital cities.
 And besides, you can always rentvest…

-Tips on getting a mortgage with low income
+Bonus tips on how to buy a house with a low income

 It’s generally recommended to build up a deposit of at least 20%, as doing so means you can avoid paying Lenders Mortgage Insurance (LMI).
 LMI is a cost tacked on by the lender to protect themselves against losses, which they deem as more likely if you don’t have a 20% deposit.
 The cost of LMI varies based on your house price and the loan-to-value ratio (LVR) you have.
 The Genworth LMI calculator shows the following LMI estimates: